web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 padded to three digits.
 (If you'd end up with more than 999 tests, your `test-topic` is probably too broad!)

+The test filename is significant in enabling specific optional features, such as HTTPS or server-side substitution.
+See the documentation on [file names flags][file-name-flags] for more details.

 In the css directory, the file names should be unique within the whole css/ directory, regardless of where they are in the directory structure.